 The federal crime that the FBI would investigate in this matter is the aforementioned hate crime which has the potential of a life sentence.
 Why not investigate it as terrorism?

-While definition of terrorism is consistent with a mass shooting, there is no federal crime of domestic terrorism.
+While a mass shooting is consistent with the definition of terrorism, there is no federal crime of domestic terrorism.
 How can that be?

 Irrespective of definitions, the accused must be charged with a specific federal criminal act, delineated by statute.
 United States Code Title 18, Chapter 113B-Terrorism and Section §2332b list these crimes.
 The Charleston Church Shooting was a horrific crime, but not included as a specific act of terrorism.